 Bhutan is a small country mark as a land of the Thunder Dragon.
 Set in between Tibet (China) in the north and India in the south, east, and west.
 The land area of this country covers 38,394 square kilometers rich in tourism and hospitality.

 Although small in magnitude, Bhutan is rich in terms of culture and bio-diversity.
-It has often been termed as the “world’s last Shangri-La” because of its remoteness.
+It has often been termed the “world’s last Shangri-La” because of its remoteness.
 Beautiful mountain landscape, unique birds, mammals and plants, Buddhist temples, shrines, dzongs, and traditional Bhutanese homes are among the rarest monuments in the world.

 As travel to Bhutan, you will meet the friendly Bhutanese people and experience their hospitality.
 Their traditions of hard job and honesty are passing over the one generation to another.
 Furthermore, Education and health care are free in this egalitarian society.

 Bhutan is a tiny country and has enough luck to get travelers.
-The country is leading with a rule of a Divine Monarch, King Jigme Singe Wangchuck for 32 years.
+The country is leading under a rule of a Divine Monarch, King Jigme Singe Wangchuck for 32 years.
 The King has carefully seen to the needs of the country by saving cultural traditions and delicate ecosystems from outside exploitation while at one time improving the lives of citizens.

 The map shows Bhutan, officially the Kingdom of Bhutan, also known as Druk Yul – the Land of Thunder Dragon.
 The map shows Bhutan and surrounding countries with international borders, the national capital Thimphu, dzongkhag capitals, major cities, and towns.

 According to Gokyo Treks Nepal, the written Bhutanese history begins in the 1600s.
 All other history is a fable and myth passed down through generations.
 Many of the stories are dramatized through dance in “tsechus,” religious festivals.
-The usually told story is how the Guru Rinpoche, who taken Buddhism to Bhutan, flew in on the back of a flaming tigress.
+The usually told story is how the Guru Rinpoche, who took Buddhism to Bhutan, flew in on the back of a flaming tigress.

 He landed in Paro (fittingly where the only airport is today) and founded the Taktshang Monastery (called Tigers Nest) perched on a cliff, surveying the valley.
 It is now the most popular tourist attractions in the country.